| Q

 my advise pull down the slabs check for any leaks, dry up the limestone

-first clear up any leak behind the slabs. if it is absorbing water from
+but first clear up any leak behind the slabs. if it is absorbing water

-the front side then it should soak up water all over the slab. since you
+from the front side then it should soak up water all over the slab.

 5907: I

-purpose and also what kind of water and stain resistant treatments I should
+the purpose and also what kind of water and stain resistant treatments

 Limestone is not advisable for your requirement try granite.
 Dilip |